zallen971/Introduction-to-Scripting/Module - 7/Final_Project/README.md

 Overview

 This project involved creating a text-based aventure game in Python.
-The game requred the player to navigate through rooms, collect items, and avoid the villian to win.
+The game required the player to navigate through rooms, collect items, and avoid the villain to win.
 The objective is to collect all the items before entering the room with the villain.

 Summary: